Distributed Global Financial Systems for Society

 - Pilot and document innovative projects/partnerships in the social finance domain.

-PlusValue outcomes to date include:
+PlusValue outcomes include:

 - Social Impact Investing Exchange (27th January 2016, London), bringing together key stakeholders in social finance from public and private sectors, including WHEB Group, Barclays (Wealth and Investment Management), University College London (UCL, QASER), Johnson & Johnson (Corporate Citizenship Trust), and Rockefeller